microsoft/dotnet/Documentation/compatibility/RSACng-and-DSACng-not-usable-in-Partial-Trust-scenarios.md

 NotPlanned

 ### Change Description
-CngLightup (used in several higher-level crypto apis, such as EncryptedXML) and RSACng have several cases where they rely on full trust, including calling P/Invokes without asserting UnmanagedCode permission and code paths where CngKey has demands for UnmanagedCode.
-In 4.6.2, CngLightup was used to switch to RSACng wherever possible.
-This means that partial trust apps that could successfully use EncryptedXML and the other APIs before now fail with SecurityExceptions.
+CngLightup (used in several higher-level crypto apis, such as T:System.Security.Cryptography.Xml.EncryptedXml) and T:System.Security.Cryptography.RSACng in some cases rely on full trust.
+These include P/Invokes without asserting F:System.Security.Permissions.SecurityPermissionFlag.UnmanagedCode permissions, and code paths where T:System.Security.Cryptography.CngKey has permission demands for F:System.Security.Permissions.SecurityPermissionFlag.UnmanagedCode.
+Starting with the .NET Framework 4.6.2, CngLightup was used to switcdh to RSACng wherever possible.
+As a result, partial trust apps that successfully used T:System.Security.Cryptography.Xml.EncryptedXml began to fail and throw T:System.Security.SecurityException exceptions.

 This change adds the required asserts so that all functions using CngLightup have the required permissions.